Skip to content

 So why did Jill Sobule appear at an event hosted by the Chicago region’s sustainable transportation news and advocacy website?
 I’d been a longtime admirer of her music and had seen her perform live.
 We became acquainted on Twitter after I quoted her song “Heroes,” about flawed historical figures, in a Chicago Reader article.
 She graciously accepted my invitation to play at our online event.

-As you can see from the video below, she was totally charming and hilarious, and her singing and guitar playing sounded great online.
-She even engaged with me in some stage banter.
+As you can see from the video below, she was totally charming and hilarious, and her singing and guitar playing sounded great on Zoom.
+She even engaged in some stage banter with me.

 Here are some highlights from the video: